gypsydave5/gypsydave5.github.io/posts/dc.md

 ```

 Nothing.
 Absolutely nothing.
 Now the faint of heart would, at this point, give
 up.
-Perhaps a quick `^C` to make the problem goes away.
+Perhaps a quick `^C` to make the problem goes away...

 But _you_ are made of bolder stuff!
 Let me assure you that you've struck _gold_!
 Ancient wisdom, layed down by the wise Unix masters for us to find. `dc` comes
 from a noble heritage, holds many secrets, and has much to teach us.
-Come!  come
+Come!
+Come
 with me friends!
 Let us explore the wonders of `dc`.

 But first...

-... what is it?
+... what is `dc`?

 ## `dc`, Your Friendly Neighbourhood Reverse Polish Desk Calculator

-`dc` is a _desk calculator_, as opposed to a _pocket_ calculator[^1] or a computer.
+`dc` is a _desk calculator_, as opposed to a _pocket_ calculator[^1] or
-In fact, when `dc` was first written there really weren't very many pocket
+a computer.
+In fact, when `dc` was first written there really weren't very many
-calculators: it was 1969.
+pocket calculators: it was 1969.

 (At this point feel free to cosplay a little to get you in the mood.
 Wear an
 afghan coat, put some flowers in your hair, listen to Jefferson Airplane, drop
-a little acid or stare at a mandala, whatever, man...)
+a little acid, stare at a mandala, or, whatever, man...)

 So it's a desk calculator.
 So I can do sums with it, right?